nyu-csci-ua-0480-008-spring-2020/renaauerbach-final-project/README.md

 ## Research Topics

-* (3 points) Grunt build tool
-    * I'm going to be using Grunt for task automation in conjunction with the following:
-	* (2 points) ESLint
-	    * I will have a configuration file in my repository
-	    * It will automatically run on entire codebase outside of node_modules on file change
-	    * I will link it to relevant lines in build configuration and lint configuration
-	    * I will show screen capture / animated gif of running on save
-* (5 points) ReactJS
+* (6-8 points) ReactJS
     * I'm going to use ReactJS as the frontend framework
+	* I will create completely new views and components
+	* I will learn how to pass data from the database into components

+* Note: This was a MASSIVE undertaking.
+I have never configured a React frontend with any backend before.
+It took a TON of research and time.

 ## [Link to Initial Main Project File](app.js)